Table of Contents

 About an hour after takeoff we made a quick stop at Skukuza, a private airstrip for the sabi sans area inside of Kruger National Park.
 It was there that we switched planes and met our friendly bush pilot named Mark.
-Mark loaded our baggage on this tiny little 10 seater plane and once again we were up in the air flying high over Kruger.
+Mark loaded our baggage on this tiny little 10-seater plane and once again we were up in the air flying high over Kruger NP.

-We all were so excited to finally getting to Kruger that we spent the entire flight staring out the window in curiousity.
+We were so excited to finally arrive at Singita after spending the entire flight staring out the window in curiousity.
 As we made our final descent I scanned the landscape in hopes to get a glimpse of our private landing strip in the distance.
-It wasn’t until we touched down that I realized I has just experienced my first landing in the bush.
+It wasn’t until we touched down that I realized I has just experienced my first official landing on a dirt runway in the bush.

 That’s right folks, Singita’s private runway is simply a dirt airstrip smack dab in the middle of Kruger National Park!

-As the five of us disembark the plane we’re instantly greeted by Morris, Singita’s airstrip conceirge specialist.
+As soon as we exited the plane we’re instantly greeted by Morris, Singita’s airstrip conceirge specialist.
 He’s got a silver platter in one hand and a pair of tongs in the other.
 One by one he hands us freshly rolled hand towels to wipe our hands and faces.

 Morris leads us to a table covered in white linen and topped with fresh fruit, drinks (alcoholic and non alcoholic) finger food, macadamia nuts and dried mango.

 “Welcome to Singita”, says Morris.
 “Feel free to help yourself, and please be sure to let me know if you need anything.”
-In the meantime im thinking okay, I can see how I could easily fall into this lifestyle if I had the money to do so.
+In the meantime im thinking okay, I can see how I could easily fall into this sort of lifestyle if I had the money to support it.

-Next thing we know, our shuttle van pulls up and out pops Brian, a ranger who will be taking us to the lodge as well as accompanying us on all four of the game drives over the course of the next three days.
+Next thing we know, our shuttle van pulls up and out pops Brian, a ranger who will be taking us to the lodge as well as accompanying us on all four of the game drives we’ll be taking over the course of the next three days.

 On the way to Singita Lebombo we witness a dazzle of zebra, some impala and a few other animals.
 Our adrenaline was already running high and we hadn’t even arrived at our lodge yet.